-Reflexology is a complimentary therapy that deals with the principle that reflex areas on your feet correspond to every single part of your body, organ or gland.
+Reflexology is a complementary therapy that deals with the principle that reflex areas on your feet correspond to every single part of your body, organ or gland.
 For example, the toes represent the head, and the ball of the foot represents the chest and lung area By applying specialised massage techniques to specific reflex points - using the thumbs, fingers and knuckles – the aim of a reflexology treatment is to help restore balance to the body naturally, and improve the client’s general well-being.

 Who can benefit from Reflexology?

 Reflexology treats the whole person, not just the symptoms of disease.
 It is suitable for people of all ages, from babies to the elderly,for pregnant women and those undergoing chemotherapy.

 So many conditions can benefit from have Reflexology treatments.
 It can help to relieve anxiety and tension, see a reduction in stress levels, encourage deep relaxation, improve mood and aid sleep, though some people use it to help them cope with more specific health challenges.

 Reflexology is often used alongside conventional care in hospices, hospitals and other healthcare settings, to help support patients with a variety of conditions.

 Whilst reflexology works very well alongside conventional medicine, it should never be used in place of seeking professional medical advice.
 If you are concerned about your health, please